ocf/kubernetes/README.md

 ## Deploying Software

 1. Create a new folder in `apps` or `core` and put your configuration in it.
 See the other folders for examples.
 You can pick from Helm Charts (recommended), JSONnet Files (recommended for software the OCF wrote), or Kustomize (only recommended if necessary).
+    a.
+If you need to build your own container image, do so in another git repository.
+Instructions coming soon (TM).
-2. Add a JSONNET file to `deployment/applications` defining how to deploy the folder you made.
+2. Add a JSONnet file to `deployment/applications` defining how to deploy the folder you made.
 3. (Root Required) Go to [ArgoCD](https://argo.ocf.berkeley.edu/) and run a sync.
+Before you click sync, look at the diff to sanity check what will change.
 We do not automatically sync configuration for safety reasons.

 ## Folder Structure